vitali-pglo/backend-code-review/README.md

 ## Tasks

-- [ ] Fork the repository and create a PR with your changes to this Repository
+- [ ] Clone the repository or [download the code](https://github.com/cutlery42/backend-code-review/archive/refs/heads/main.zip)
   - [ ] Handle all [open issues](https://github.com/cutlery42/backend-code-review/issues) in the project
   - [ ] Make `vendor/bin/phpstan` pass without errors
   - [ ] Make `vendor/bin/phpunit` pass without errors
+  - [ ] Upload the code to your own Repository (Avoid forking the repository and creating a PR, as this would make your solution visible to others)]

 ## Install